Joe Woods (American football)

-Joe Woods (born June 25, 1970) is an American professional football coach who is the pass game coordinator and defensive backs coach for the Las Vegas Raiders of the National Football League (NFL).
+Joe Woods (born June 25, 1970) is an American professional football coach who is the defensive pass game coordinator/defensive backs coach for the Las Vegas Raiders of the National Football League (NFL).
 A coaching veteran of 26 years, Woods has previously served as an assistant coach for the San Francisco 49ers, Denver Broncos, Oakland Raiders, Minnesota Vikings and Tampa Bay Buccaneers, and the defensive coordinator for the Cleveland Browns and New Orleans Saints.

 College career

 Woods lettered four times as a cornerback and safety during his collegiate career at Illinois State University, graduating from the school in 1992 with a degree in criminal justice.
 He was team captain as a senior in 1991 and went on to earn first-team All-Gateway Conference honors following his final season.

 Coaching career

 Early years

 Woods began his coaching career as a defensive backs coach at Muskingum College in 1992 and moved on to become a graduate assistant coach at Eastern Michigan University in 1993.
 Woods also served as defensive backs coach at Kent State University (1997) and Grand Valley State University (1994–96) following a stint coaching linebackers during the spring of 1994 at Northwestern State University.
 He coached the same position with Hofstra University from 1998 to 2000, helping the school make consecutive trips to the 1-AA playoff quarterfinals.
 Woods then became the defensive backs coach for three seasons (2001–03) at Western Michigan University.